Solomonc0/41189-Reflective-Portfolio/README.md

 ### What theory proved to be useful and why?
 What have I learnt from this?
 The Markov convergence theory proved to be the most useful to me because it explained how when a few assumptions hold true, a system will tend towards an equilibrium eventually.
 If the system has a finite number of states, fixed transition probabilities, have a way of transitioning states and have a somewhat complex cycle (aperiodicity), the system will reach one unique equilibrium.
 This is useful for a wide range of topics such as science, music and the economy - e.g. GDP changes.

+## Week 7
+### What have I learnt this week?
+This lecture taught me about complexity and emergent behaviour.
+The lecture went over multiple models that show the spreading of information or ideas from a specific source.

+### This week I learned about:
+ - Schelling's segregation model and how micro-motive does not equal macro-behaviour
+ - An example about Granovetter's riot model
+ - Standing ovation model
+ - Axelrod's model
+ - Emergence of culture
+ - Replicator dynamics
+ - Fisher's Theorem

+### What do I 'now know' that I did not before?
+Upon reflection, I now understand the different models associated with a source spreading information.
+This includes Schelling's segregation model where depending on the amount of people that are similar to you in your neighbourhood, you decide to move or stay.
+E.g. there are wealthy areas and poor areas and you tend to stick with whatever reflects your income more.
+The hat example about Granovetter's riot model helped me to understand the concept more.
+If person A wears a hat and person B has a threshold of 1, then they join in too and wear the hat.
+If everyone's threshold is >=1, no-one will take the initiative to wear the hat.
+The standing ovation model is similar (everyone has a threshold T) but there are multiple factors that influence an individual standing up - the crowd's objective judgement Q and your own subjective filter of the performance E. Signal S=Q+E and if S>T you stand.
+You also stand if the majority of the crowd stand regardless of your subjective opinion.
+Axelrod's model is where there is a grid of people with certain feature-trait combinations, and each person looks at their neighbour and may change a trait based on what their neighbour is doing.
+Emergence of culture is where one culture adapts qualities from another which relates to company culture which is the shared ethos of an organisation. <br>
+Replicator dynamics are used in psychology, economics and ecology to model learning and evaluation.
+Fisher's theorem explains that variation is important to social adaptation of an idea or concept.

+### What insights have I gained?
+In reflecting upon the learning process during the lecture, I gained insight into how variance can drive and change behaviour in a society.
+I now know the explanation behind why people of different races, ethnicities and incomes tend to stick together.
+I did not really understand or know there were so many ways to model a change in a group's behaviour prior to this lesson.
+In the future, I will now know the reason behind these changes in behaviour.

+### What are (my/the) perceived strengths and weaknesses that I have observed?
+*Strengths*: All the models, Fisher's theorem and emergence of culture.
+*Weaknesses*: Replicator dynamics.

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+I struggled with replicator dynamics, so I handled the problem by referring back to the lecture notes and understood the fact that replicator dynamics accounts for both a rational strategy and rule-based strategy.
+I also noted that there is a weight to the payoff and proportion and that weight=pi(i) * Pr(i).
+The picture on the Fisher's theorem slide helped too.

+### What would I do better next time and with what anticipated results?
+Actually look at the application of the replicator dynamics equation and understand it.
+That way, I am able to comprehend the maths and how the payoff and proportion affect a decision.

+### What theory proved to be useful and why?
+What have I learnt from this?
+Fisher's Theorem proved to be the most useful which states that the rate of adaptation is proportional to the variation in that population.
+I.e. we need a lot of variation to adapt to the optimal strategy.
+This information was useful to me as prior to learning this, I thought that variation was not particularly important when it comes to adaptation and that stability and predictability were more important (six sigma thinking).